UofSC-Fall-2022-Math-587-001/jekyll/_announcements/week-15.md

 For the last week of classes, make sure
 - to present _at least once_ (this is a quarter of your grade completely in your control) and
-- to turn in any revisions by the end of Friday Decemeber 2 (all course materials can be found at our GitHub org)
+- to turn in any revisions by the end of Friday December 2 (all course materials can be found at our GitHub org)

 Each presentation after the first will convert your lowest